jgmalcolm/jgmalcolm.github.io/cv.md

 1. Malcolm, Tan, Johnson.
 "Internal fixation of a C1 lateral mass oblique sagittal split fracture with motion preservation: a technical case report."
    *Submitted*
-1. Li, Malcolm, Rindler, Baum, Rao, Kurpad, Ahmad.
-"The Role of Diffusion Tensor Imaging In Spinal Pathology: A Review".  *Submitted*
 1. Howard, Holland, Bray, Lamanna, Malcolm, Barrow, Grossberg.
 "Analysis of 3,298 Consecutive Neurosurgical Cases Demonstrates that Overlapping Surgery Has No Adverse Effect on Patient Outcome." *Submitted*